JiangJinsong/CP3407-myclean-app-group-10/README.md

 ## User Stories (Draft)

 1. Title: Cleaner Profile Management

    Description: **As a cleaner**, I want to create and manage my service profile, so that customers can view and choose my services.
    - Priority: High
    - Estimation: 3 days

 2. Title: Customer Booking via Calendar Interface

    Description: **As a customer**, I want to book a cleaning service through a calendar interface, so that I can schedule easily.
    - Priority: High
    - Estimation: 5 days

+3. Title: Cleaner Real-Time Booking Notifications

-4. **As a cleaner**, I want to receive real-time booking notifications, so that I don't miss any requests.
+   Description: **As a cleaner**, I want to receive real-time booking notifications, so that I don't miss any requests.
    - Priority: Medium
    - Estimation: 2 days

+4. Title: Secure Online Payment for Customers

-5. **As a customer**, I want to pay for a cleaning session securely, so that I can my booking conveniently as well as keeping my payment information protected.
+   Description: **As a customer**, I want to pay for a cleaning session securely, so that I can my booking conveniently as well as keeping my       payment information protected.
    - Priority: High
    - Estimation: 4 days

-6. **As a cleaner**, I want to view earnings and statistics, so I can track my performance.
+8. **As a cleaner**, I want to view earnings and statistics, so I can track my performance.
    - Priority: Medium
    - Estimation: 3 days

-7. **As a customer**, I want to leave a rating and review after a service, so I can share my experience.
+9. **As a customer**, I want to leave a rating and review after a service, so I can share my experience.
    - Priority: Medium
    - Estimation: 2 days

-8. **As a cleaner**, I want to manage my availability calendar, so that bookings match my schedule.
+10. **As a cleaner**, I want to manage my availability calendar, so that bookings match my schedule.
    - Priority: High
    - Estimation: 3 days

-9. **As a customer**, I want to contact the cleaner in-app, so that I can ask for special requests.
+11. **As a customer**, I want to contact the cleaner in-app, so that I can ask for special requests.
    - Priority: Low
    - Estimation: 2 days

-10. **As an admin**, I want to verify cleaner identities, so that the platform remains trustworthy.
+11. **As an admin**, I want to verify cleaner identities, so that the platform remains trustworthy.
    - Priority: Low
    - Estimation: 4 days